 TAKUVA J

-HARARE 3 March 2025 & … July 2025
+HARARE; 3 March 2025 & … July 2025

-C.J Mahara & S. Makwarimba for the applicant
+C J Mahara & S Makwarimba, for the applicant

-S. Mpofu for the respondent
+S Mpofu, for the respondent

 TAKUVA J:

 This is a court application in terms of article 11(4) of the Arbitration Act [Chapter 7:15] (“the Act”).
 The applicant requests this Court to appoint an arbitrator who will preside over the parties’ dispute, following their failure to agree on the appointment of one.
 Both parties are companies, duly incorporated in terms of the laws of Zimbabwe.